pusapatiakhilraju/Mac-Git-Pytorch-Setup/README.md

 Certainly!
 Here's the content you provided in a simplified format within a `readme.md` file:

-### 5. Generate and Setup SSH Keys for GitHub
+### Step 5: Generate and Setup SSH Keys for GitHub

 Follow these steps to set up SSH keys for GitHub:

 1. Visit [GitHub's SSH key documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) for detailed instructions.
 You can access and write data in repositories on GitHub.com using SSH (Secure Shell Protocol).
 When you set up SSH, you will need to generate a new private SSH key and add it to the SSH agent.
-You must also add the public SSH key to your account on GitHub before you use the key to authenticate or sign commits.
+You must also add the public SSH key to your account on GitHub before you use the key to authenticate or sign commits. <br/>
-The steps below will provide a simple explanation for the same:
+**The steps below will provide a simple explanation for the same:**

 #### 1. Generate SSH Keys for GitHub